jewertow/istio-playground/issues/re-enable-pilot-filter-gateway-cluster-config/README.md

   # Verify that traffic is already served by the new cluster,
   # to make sure that the old cluster is no longer needed.
-  # IMPORTANT: In fact it doesn't matter and sometimes 503 occurs.
-  # I guess it's because Envoy's internals and some connection pool
-  # is still alive so requests are served to the old cluster.
   until $(kubectl logs -l istio=ingressgateway -n istio-system -c istio-proxy --tail=3 | grep -q test-app-$curr) do
     echo "Waiting until traffic is served by the cluster test-app-$curr" >> cluster-traffic.log